ACruz-42/F24_Team1_CapstoneDemo/Reports/Experimental Analysis.md

 # Motor Control

 ## Relevant Critical Success Criteria:
+- Specification 1d: The drivetrain motors shall be able to operate under a load of up to 12 kg.

-1e.
-The sorting and collecting motor systems for astral material shall be able to transfer and carry the load of at least one astral material at a time (3D printed icosahedrons, 48.2 g each for Geodinium).
+- Specification 1e:  The sorting and collecting motor systems for astral material shall be able to transfer and carry the load of at least one astral material at a time (3D printed icosahedrons, 48.2 g each for Geodinium).

-1f.
-The Cosmic Shipping Container motors shall be able to carry and support most of the load from a full container of astral material – 18 Geodinium for a total of 867.7 g.
+- Specification 1f:  The Cosmic Shipping Container motors shall be able to carry and support most of the load from a full container of astral material 18 Geodinium for a total of 867.7 g.

+- Specification 4:   The motors shall be capable of reversing the robot in the case that reversing the robot is the only method of not damaging the game field walls [S4].

+The above critical success criteria prompt tests for the performance limits of all motors involved in this subsystem.
+Specifications 1e and 1f will be combined into one experiment that will test the performance of the sweeper, auger, sorting gate, and cosmic shipping container mechanism.
+The entire process of astral material collection and its process flow will be evaluated at its extremes in order to be prepared for what the team may face in a real run at the competition.
+Likewise, Specifications 1d and 4 will enable tests of the limits of the drivetrain for potential worst case scenarios at the competition.

 ## Experiment One: Astral Material Collection